JoshuaVieiraDS/Simpsons-MNIST-One-vs-Rest-Perceptron-Classification/README.md

 ### About ###
 We will be classifying the Simpson's MNIST data using an RGB and Grayscale one-vs-rest perceptron classification appraoch.
 In addition, we will evaluate the results and compare RGB against Grayscale.
-To get the notebook to work, you might just have to fiddle around with the path to the respective RGB and Grayscale datasets.
+To get the notebook to work, unzip the rgb and grayscale files.
+You might just have to fiddle around with the path to the respective RGB and Grayscale datasets.

 ### Features ###
 - Grid Search over